 Bob's phone started ringing.
 "WASH EVERYTHING.
 And only eat at restaurants that are responsible enough to wash everything.
 Many don't, especially chains.
 When in doubt, ask.
 And don't eat ANYTHING processed.
 Nothing.
 You'd run screaming into the night if you saw what went into that stuff."

 Bob answered the phone and Da-da went home to wash everything four times.
+Even the cat.

 In case you still think the term, "organic" is bunk (indeed it is for Monsanto- and ConAgra-owned brands of processed food), check out this latest finding by a Middle Schooler who's going places: Is Organic Better?
 Ask a Fruit Fly.